databrary/presentations/jlsc-15/jlsc.md

 In these circumstances, it helps to have staff with expertise in library science and in behavioral science work side by side.

 Finally, once all the metadata has been organized into a set of comma-separated value (CSV) files, and video files have been uploaded to a staging server for ingest, a set of server scripts merge the metadata into a JSON file which is then uploaded via the web application.
-This initiates the uploading of the video assets, the creation of research sessions and records, and video transcoding into to a standard format.
+This initiates the uploading of the video assets, the creation of research sessions and records, video transcoding into to a standard format, and clipping of video assets to remove identifying information where specified in the ingest script.
-Once data have been uploaded, videos are clipped, as needed, to remove identifying information, and the results stored on the long-term preservation location within NYU's ITS data centers.
+After upload, and the results stored on the long-term preservation location within NYU's ITS data centers.

 #### Active curation

 The curation of data well after its collection requires signficant resources.
 Moreover, Databrary staff learned early on that many researchers balk at the prospect of preparing data for sharing once a study has ended.
 Data sharing has few concrete rewards relative to other scholarly activities.
 Thus, while providing expertise to assist with after-the-fact data curation reduces barriers to sharing, the time commitment required of the researcher remains a substantial deterrent.
-Further, Databrary's founders envisioned the site as more than a passive repository, but as an active community where users browse, comment on, excerpt, cite, modi.fy, desposit, and reuse data.
+Further, Databrary's founders envisioned the site as more than a passive repository, but as an active community where users browse, comment on, excerpt, cite, modify, desposit, and reuse data.
 Realizing this vision meant that Databrary needed to provide tools that would assist contributors in managing and preserving research data from early on in the research life cycle.
 In order to be useful, data management through Databrary would have to reflect what we observed to be some of the common practices undertaken in collecting and keeping track of data through its lifecycle.